practicusai/docs/docs/technical-tutorial/distributed-computing/spark/auto-scaled/batch/batch-job.md

 ### Important note on privileged access

 - For auto-scaled Spark to work, `you will need additional privileges` on the Kubernetes cluster.
-- Please ask your admin to grant you access to worker size definitions with privileged access before you continue with this notebook.
+- Please ask your admin to grant you access to worker size definitions with privileged access before you continue with this example.

 ### Finding an Auto-Scaled (Privileged) Worker Size